rfk/m2wsgi/README.rst

     * Needs tests something fierce!
 I just have to find the patience to write the necessary setup and teardown cruft.

-    * gevent IO module doesn't work with DispatcherConnection, it will serve a few requests and then just freeze up.
-No idea what's going wrong.

     * It would be great to grab connection details straight from the mongrel2 config database.
 Perhaps a Connection.from_config method